 UV Decontamination Tunnel

-Asmech Systems Ltd in association with UV Technology Ltd reveal their latest UVSausage Decontamination Tunnel.
-Asmech were responsible for the design and manufacture of this decontamination conveyor to transport sausages between a decline conveyor and a frank loader machine.
+Asmech Systems Ltd in association with UV Technology Ltd reveal their latest UV Sausage Decontamination Tunnel.
+Asmech were responsible for the design and manufacture of this decontamination conveyor to transport sausages between a decline conveyor and a loading machine.
 The conveyor used 4 UV-C cassettes to decontaminate the sausages.

-At 3 metres long conveyor x 1500mm high, the conveyor was manufactured from stainless steel and featured an Open Mesh Stainless Steel Wire Belt and SEW Geared Motor.
+The conveyor was manufactured from stainless steel and featured an Open Mesh Stainless Steel Wire Belt and SEW Geared Motor unit.

 What is UV-C —– “BRINGING THE POWER OF SUNLIGHT INDOORS”

 THE UV SPECTRUM – UV-A, UV-B, and UV-C are all part of the ultraviolet light spectrum.

 UV-A results in skin tanning and is used in medicine to treat certain skin disorders.